 Last month, the council told the Newham Recorder that the commission’s findings were being carefully considered and Fiaz said a “detailed response” to them would be brought to the council in the autumn, “following discussions with residents”.
-She had previously reiterated for commitment to a referendum being held.
+She had previously reiterated her commitment to a referendum being held.

 In a press release announcing that the signature threshold has been reached, Newham People’s Petition campaigner Dhanniya Sugathan claimed, “We have met with queues of people willing to sign the petition” and that “residents are ready for change”.
 She advocates the “leader and cabinet model” as an alternative to the mayoral one, arguing that it is a “popular” and “democratic and accountable structure of governance”.

 On London has approached the organisers of the petition for more information about their campaign, which appears to be connected with a company called Democracy Newham Limited, of which Sugathan is listed as director.
 Another person who has been associated with the petition is Tahir Mirza, who chairs East Ham Constituency Labour Party.